UEFA's escalating consequence model in practice: examining the Aston Villa June 2026 decision

 The concept of improving trend is central to understanding why Aston Villa's June 2026 sanction looks the way it does.
 Without the improving trend, the outcome would almost certainly have been more severe.

 For Aston Villa, the improving trend between calendar years 2024 and 2025 -- the ratio fell, even though it remained in significant breach territory -- provided the evidential basis for the CFCB to structure the bulk of the financial penalty as conditional rather than unconditional.
-The €15 million conditional element remains suspended as long as Villa continues to demonstrate that its ratio is falling towards and eventually below 90%, and then towards and below 70%.
+The €15 million conditional element is linked to Villa continuing to significantly decrease its squad cost ratio in 2026, in line with the projections submitted under its settlement agreement.
+UEFA’s public statement does not disclose the exact target ratio or intermediate thresholds.

 This structure creates a direct financial incentive for Villa's transfer window decisions.
 Every decision in the summer 2026 window that reduces the squad cost ratio -- selling players with high wage costs without replacing at equivalent wages, allowing high-amortisation contracts to run towards expiry without renewal, or generating revenue growth that increases the denominator -- moves the ratio towards the target and keeps the €15 million conditional fine off the payment schedule.
 Every decision that increases the ratio moves in the opposite direction.